Last updated May 2021.

 14. Complaints Policy

 If you would like to raise a concern or make a complaint about how we process your personal data, or about any of the services provided by St. Catherine’s, we encourage you to speak to or write to the manager of the team concerned.
-For more information please click here.
+For more information, download a copy of our Comments, Compliments and Complaints leaflet here, and you can see our Complaints Policy here.

 15. The Fundraising Preference Service